-By default Coiled computations are run hosted within our cloud accounts.
-However for additional security you can configure Coiled to deploy computational resources on infrastructure you control (e.g. within your AWS account, in an on-prem Kubernetes cluster, etc).
-In this configuration Coiled still handles command-and-control, but all resources that touch sensitive data are run within your VPC.
+By default, Coiled computations are run within our managed cloud environments.
+For additional security, you can configure Coiled to deploy compute resources on infrastructure that you control (e.g., within your own AWS account).
+In this configuration, the control plane is still managed by Coiled, but all compute resources that work with sensitive data will be running within your VPC.

 See Backends for more information.

 Often Dask workers in a cluster will need AWS permissions to access private data or private AWS services.
-To address this need, Coiled will use your local AWS credentials to generate a session token and then forward that token to the Dask workers in your cluster.
+To address this need, Coiled will use the AWS credentials from your account to generate a session token and then forward that token to the Dask workers in your cluster.